 Depending on the size and scope of your project, it might be helpful to chat with your team once footage goes out to the editor.
 During shooting, someone on set likely took notes to include a specific take or piece of footage.
 In this meeting, you can go over these and any specific script notes.
 Then metadata created during the shoot such as camera information and director’s notes can be effectively incorporated into the project while editing and you have more organized edits.

-Retrieving assets remains one of the biggest time sucks for many teams.
-Making your assets more searchable is one of the easiest ways to transform your post production workflow.
+Retrieving assets remains one of the biggest time drains for many teams.
+Making your assets more searchable is one of the easiest ways to transform your post-production workflow.

 Going forward, organizing metadata and retrieving files will continue to get quicker as AI makes a bigger impact on video.
 Tools like Google Cloud’s Video AI can detect scene changes and when objects appear within scenes while offering other powerful options like transcription for subtitles.

 Before making any changes, talk to your team to understand how they search for files.
 Find out if they look by client, scene, or keywords.

 Videos are repurposed and recut in many ways.
 In some cases, years down the line your editors may need easy access to assets.

 Just ask Scott Ledbury, Founder of Slinky Productions.

 “We are often going into our archives to update videos from two years ago for our clients.
 So our team is very tidy with outside assets and mimics the structure of project folders.
 We have this philosophy that any editor should be able to open up a project many months down the line and have no questions or confusion about it.”